-Sophie also writes flash fiction, memoir, short stories, and she has recently finished a historical novel set during WW2.
+Sophie also writes flash fiction & short stories, and she has recently finished a historical novel set during WW2.
 Her prose was published in various publications, such as The Guardian, New Delta Review, Ambit, Litro, New South Journal, Banshee, The Lonely Crowd and many others.
 She’s also won or been listed for a number of competitions.
 Sophie was nominated for a Pushcart Prize, Best Small Fictions, Best Microfiction and Best of the Net.

 For publications, please check the dedicated page here.

-Now living in Germany, Sophie picked up her writing again while on maternity leave from her day job as a doctor.
+Now living in Germany, Sophie picked up her writing again while on maternity leave.
 She discovered flash fiction through Ad Hoc Fiction, a weekly competition.
 Trying her hand at short fiction, reading it intensely, doing workshops with other gifted writers helped her improve her writing and editing techniques.

 Sophie van Llewyn used to be an Assistant Editor with the literary magazine Bartleby Snopes until December 2016, when the magazine sadly closed its doors.